I Won't Dance

 "I Won't Dance" is a song with music by Jerome Kern that has become a jazz standard.
-The song has two different sets of lyrics: the first written by Oscar Hammerstein II and Otto Harbach in 1934, and second written by Dorothy Fields (though Jimmy McHugh was also credited) in 1935.
+The song had two different sets of lyrics written for it: the first, by Oscar Hammerstein II and Otto Harbach in 1934; and the second, by Dorothy Fields (though Jimmy McHugh was also credited) in 1935.
+The only surviving lyrics are those by Fields.
+The original Harbach/Hammerstein lyrics were lost and are unknown to this day.

 Kern, Hammerstein and Harbach originally wrote "I Won't Dance" for the 1934 London musical Three Sisters.
 However, Three Sisters flopped and was quickly forgotten.

 The next year, Fields was hired to help with the music for a film version of the 1933 Kern-Harbach musical Roberta.
 The writing team decided to make use of "I Won't Dance" for the film, also named Roberta.
 However, Fields rewrote nearly all of the lyrics, making the song more playful and suggestive by having the narrator refuse to dance because "I know that music leads the way to romance".
 The song became such a hit, largely because it was performed by Fred Astaire, that it is now included in all stage revivals and recordings of Roberta.